spirrello/istio-cloud-armor/README.md

 - backup istio-ingressgateway service before making changes

-- creates backend config for Cloud Armor *the security policy must exist ahead of time*
+- creates backend config for Cloud Armor, **the security policy must exist ahead of time**

 - patches istio ingress gateway service to be of type NodePort and applies backend config for Cloud Armor